 Foster Care Services

 Students in foster care are valued members of our school community.
-Renton Schools welcomes collaboration with students, caregivers, and providers to ensure full access to education.
+Renton School District welcomes collaboration with students, caregivers, and providers to ensure full access to education.
 The Every Student Succeeds Act (ESSA) provides all children and youth in foster care key protections for school stability and school access.

 STUDENTS IN FOSTER CARE HAVE THE RIGHT TO: